December 2, 2024

 According to a McKinsey report, organizations that deploy FinOps can effectively reduce their cloud costs by 20-30%

-The AI models can aid proactive planning and optimize resources when combined with current market trends and historical data.
+The AI forecasting models can aid proactive planning and optimize resources when combined with current market trends and historical data.

 Enhanced visibility also helps teams identify and eliminate zombie infrastructure.
 Keeping zombie infrastructure running or provisioned incurs ongoing costs, including compute charges, storage fees, and data transfer costs.
 Over time, these unnecessary expenses can accumulate and significantly impact the organization’s cloud budget, eroding cost savings and ROI.
 Moreover, they pose a significant security risk.